mapbox/hubdb/README.md

 Create a new Hubdb instance.
 This is a database-like wrapper for a branch of a GitHub repository that treats JSON objects in that branch as documents.

+Hubdb shines where GitHub itself makes sense: you can take advantage of GitHub's well-architected APIs and user permissions.
+A good example of hubdb in practice is in [stickshift](https://github.com/mapbox/stickshift), where it powers a lightweight query storage for an analytics app.

 ### Parameters